CRMGB/documentHandler/README.md

 ## How to run locally with heroku:
 - heroku local

-To deploy to Heroku:
+## How to deploy to Heroku:

-1. Uncoment the line if you commented it for locally setup:
+1. Uncomment the line if you commented it for locally setup:

 ```python
 # Needed for Heroku